vmware-archive/kubeless/docs/runtimes.md

 Ballerina functions should import the package `kubeless`.
 This [package](../docker/runtime/ballerina/kubeless/kubeless.bal) contains two types `Event` and `Context`.

-When using the Ballerina runtime, it is possible to provide the `ballrina.conf` file.
+When using the Ballerina runtime, it is possible to provide the `ballerina.conf` file.
 The values in conf file is available for the function.

 ```console
 $ kubeless function deploy foo